Failure to stop after an accident – the legal penalties

 The general rule is that if there has been an accident, which has resulted in injury, or damage is caused to another vehicle or property (such as a building or wall) the driver should stop and make reasonable endeavours to ensure that details are exchanged with the other driver or owner of the property.

-In simple terms, if this cannot happen, the law requires the driver to report that accident to the police within 24 hours.
+In simple terms, if this cannot happen, the law requires the driver to report the accident to the police within 24 hours.

 If injury has been caused as a result of the accident, it is also required that insurance details are exchanged and if that is not possible then they must be exchanged afterwards and if not the accident must be reported to the police within 24 hours of the accident occurring.

 The offences are separate, although it is common for both failing to stop and failing to report an accident being charged at the same time.
-Legal Defence to both charges is available and it is necessary to carefully consider the circumstances before deciding how to plead to the charges.
+Legal defence to both charges are available and it is necessary to carefully consider the circumstances before deciding how to plead to the charges.

 The penalties for “failing to stop after an accident” or “failing to report an accident” are significant.
-The Court can impose a prison sentence and will certainly consider adding between 5-10 penalty points to a driving licence or a driving disqualification.
+The court can impose a prison sentence and will certainly consider adding further driving penalties, such as between 5-10 penalty points to a driving licence or a driving disqualification.

 We have extensive experience in advising and defending these matters, so contact us to discuss your situation and receive immediate assistance and help.